 Carat Weight – This is an actual weight measurement of a loose diamond on a scale, not a visual size.
 Carats are broken down into points, with 100 points to a carat.
 For example, 1.50 carats.

 Color – The normal color range goes from completely colorless at D to light yellow at Z. A diamond that is more yellow than a Z is outside the normal color range, and qualifies as a fancy color diamond.
+There is a separate color scale for fancy colored diamonds as well.

 Cut – Cut can refer to the shape of the diamond or the quality of the cut.
-Round diamonds are the most popular and expensive diamond shape.
+Round diamonds are the most popular and most expensive diamond shape.

 Legend has it that wearing diamonds brings benefits such as balance and abundance.
 In the Middle Ages, diamonds were believed to hold healing properties too.
 What do you think?
 It’s worth a try!